logto-io/rfcs/draft/0001-organization.md

 ## 5. Authentication

-In OpenID Connect, [ID token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) is a JWT token that contains the identity information of the user.
-In addition to the [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), we add a few new claims to the ID token to support organization.
+In OpenID Connect, [ID Token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) is a JWT token that contains the identity information of the user.
+In addition to the [Standard Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), we add a few new claims to the ID token to support organization.

 ### 5.1 Organization claims